Ads-R/ConestogaVirtualGameStore/README.md

 # ConestogaVirtualGameStore
-Dont forget to change the connection string in appsettings json
+1. Dont forget to change the connection string in appsettings json
+2. Install DNTCaptcha.Core(NuGet) latest version
 ## To Generate/Update the Database in SQL Server
 ### Open package manager console and enter the following commands
 1. Add-Migration YourMigrationName -Context "GameStoreContext"